OWASP/www-project-penetration-testing-kit/index.md

 Based on the Wappalyzer NPM module the PTK provides a piece of insightful information about a technology stack, security headers, crawled links, and domains.
 A detailed traffic log allows a user to repeat a request in the R-Builder or send for attacking to the R-Attacker and execute XSS, SQL, or OS Command injections on any particular request.

-Macro and traffic recording, bootstrap authentication to bypass MFA/Captcha, Swagger Editor, and much more that helps in day to day application security job.
+Macro and traffic recording, bootstrap authentication to bypass MFA/Captcha, Swagger Editor, and much more like JSON Web Token attacks.

 ## Installation